This is Part One of a six-part series on Rome, following this plan:

-To be fair, we did pass through a lovely stone gate on the way to the main bus terminal: Termini.
-(This is an enormous transportation hub, the Roman equivalent of Grand Central; if you go to Rome, you’ll end up in Termini.)
+In fairness, we did pass through a lovely stone gate on the way to the main bus terminal: Termini.
+(This is an enormous transportation hub, the Roman equivalent of Grand Central.)
 There, we were dropped off, and soon I was panicking again, wondering how to get to my Airbnb.

-Again, there was nothing particularly difficult or perilous about this.
+Once more, there was nothing inherently difficult or perilous about this.
 But I was a ragged bundle of nerves, filled with terrible anxiety.
 Plus, it was hot.

 Because I am a millennial, the prospect of navigating a city without Google Maps is alarming.
 I only ask strangers for directions in emergencies, and I cannot be trusted with a physical map.
 Luckily, there is Maps.Me, a navigation app that allows you to use your phone even when you don’t have service.
 (I was confused by this at first, but apparently your phone’s GPS still works even when it’s on airplane mode.)
 The application is pretty neat, and I certainly recommend it; although it can be pretty laggy and sometimes crashes.

-After struggling to find the address in my notebook, walking in the wrong direction, enduring three panic attacks and some hyperventilation, and after I got lost and looked hopelessly at the sky while fighting back tears, I found the apartment.
+After struggling to find the address in my notebook, walking in the wrong direction, enduring three panic attacks and some hyperventilation; and after getting lost and looking hopelessly at the sky while fighting back tears, I found the apartment.
 It took about twenty minutes.

 I had five days to explore the city, five days to drink up as much of the history, art, and architecture as I could.
 I got started immediately.

 What they say about Roman drivers is true: the roads are bedlam.
 Every time I crossed a street I felt like I was taking my life into my hands.
-The drivers simply wouldn’t stop.
-At best, they’d swerve around me; most didn’t seem to notice me at all.
+The drivers would not stop to spare a whole kindergarten class.
+At best, the drivers swerved around me; most did not seem to notice me at all.
 I would like to see the mortality statistics.

 I had been advised not to visit Rome in July; but that was the only time I had available, so I went anyway.
-Nevertheless, it’s good advice.
-The weather was inhospitable.
+Nevertheless, it is good advice.
+In a word, the weather is inhospitable—hot and humid.
 Just a few minutes in the afternoon sun were enough to soak my clothes through with sweat.
-The air hung heavily around me, seeming to physically pull, drag, and weigh me down.
+The air hung heavily around me, seeming to physically pull me down.

-The only compensation was the drinking fountains.
+The only compensation were the drinking fountains.
 Rome is full of them.
 Do yourself a favor and bring a refillable bottle.
 Just watch out of the fountain says “non potable.”
-Otherwise, drink up—you’ll need it.
-Several times I was so thirsty that the sight of the running water struck me as heavenly nectar.
-Nothing tastes better than water to a man suffering from thirst.
+Otherwise, drink up—you will need it.
+Several times I was so thirsty that the water tasted like divine ambrosia.

 Because I was trying to save money—and I’m not a connoisseur, in any case—I ate as cheaply as I could.
 This usually meant eating pizza.
 I ate a lot of it.
-Maybe I’m a snob when it comes to pizza, but I wasn’t terribly impressed by the quality.
+Maybe I am a snob when it comes to pizza, but I was not terribly impressed by the quality.
 The one exception to this was the pizza from a place called Pinsere, which was both excellent and reasonably priced.
-Otherwise, the food in Rome was expensive and mediocre.

-If you knocked down all the churches, destroyed the Roman forum, blew up the Colosseum, dynamited all the monuments, burned the museums, and smashed the statues, then Rome wouldn’t be a very beautiful city.
-Indeed, not much would strike you as special.
+If you knocked down all the churches, destroyed the Roman forum, blew up the Colosseum, dynamited all the monuments, burned the museums, and smashed the statues, then Rome would not be much to look at.
 The streets are a bit dirty, the buildings are plain, modern, and unremarkable, and the traffic crawls through the streets like a column of army ants.

 But of course Rome has churches, ruins, monuments, museums, and statues in abundance.